RoundBearChoi/CPP_FightingGame_2/README.md

 ## Overview

 CPPFG2 is a 2D fighting game built in C++.
-This repository contains source code and build instructions for compiling and running the game on Windows 10.
+This repository contains source code and build instructions for compiling and running on Windows 10.

 ## Prerequisites

-To build and run CPPFG2, ensure you have the following:
+Ensure you have the following:
 - Windows 10
 - [MSYS2](https://www.msys2.org/) with MINGW64 environment
 - Git